MichalDulemba/UdacitySelfdrivingCarNanoDegree/term1/p1/writeup.md

 I added "fake" point at the bottom of image to extend lines to the border of image even if detected line wasn't that long.

+8) Temporal calculations
+I calculate moving average based on up to 10 frames (i don't use "future" values, only "past").

 ### 2. Potential shortcomings

 I think there are two main shortcoming of this algorithm
-- It would work poorly if there are any cars in front of me.
+- It would work poorly if there are any cars in front of camera.
-- It wouldn't work at all, on regular roads (not highways) with much tighter curves (Polyfit would need to be changed to allow creating curvy lines).
+- It wouldn't work at all, on regular roads (not highways) with much tighter curves (Polyfit would need to be changed to allow creating curved lines).

 ### 3. Possible improvements to your pipeline

 Potential improvement could be to set upper boundary to make line even more stable.
+Another idea would be to add higher level polyfit to make lines curved at the end.